flamapy/flamapy.github.io/try-it/try-it.md

 ## WASM UVL Analysis

-We have designed a section where you can test the different analysis operations on an example UVL.
+We have designed a section where you can learn how to integrate analysis on your webpage development.
 All this from your browser.

 [Try it online]({{site.baseurl}}/try-it/wasm-uvl-analysis){: .btn  .btn-light  .fs-4 .mb-4 .mb-md-0 }